- EHS Counseling Department

 Mrs. Wittreich is originally from Chicago, Illinois and has worked in education for the the last 16 years.
 She graduated from Loyola University Chicago with a Bachelors of Science in Psychology along with a license to teach Secondary English.
 In January of 2004, she moved to the east side of Cleveland where she attended John Carroll University.
 Mrs. Wittreich earned her Master Degree in School Counseling in 2006.
 After substituting for a year in the Shaker Heights school system, she began working at Edgewood High School in 2007 and has been a part of the Warrior family ever since.

 Mrs. Sarah Izzi (Last Names M - Z)

-Mrs. Izzi is originally from Ashtabula and has worked in education for the last 13 years.
+Mrs. Izzi is originally from Ashtabula and has worked in education for the last 16 years.
 A 2001 graduate of Harbor High School, Mrs. Izzi went to the University of Akron, where she earned a Bachelor of Arts in Education.
-Upon earning her degree, she moved to Nevada, where she spent her first 5 years in education, teaching 11th grade U.S. history.
-During this time, she also attended the University of Phoenix campus in Nevada and earned a Master of Science degree in School Counseling.
+She spent 5 years teaching 11th grade U.S. History at Palo Verde High School in Las Vegas, Nevada.
+During this time, she also attended the University of Phoenix and earned a Master of Science degree in School Counseling.
 Although she loved being in the classroom, her passion was helping students through a counseling role.
-In 2011, she moved back to Ohio and began her work as a high school counselor at Lakeside High School, where she worked for 5 years.
-She recently moved back to Ashtabula after working for the last 3 years as a high school counselor at Copley High School.
-She has been a high school counselor for 8 years now and is excited to be back in Ashtabula and a part of the Warrior family.
+In 2011, she moved back to Ohio and began her work as a high school counselor, first at Lakeside High School in Ashtabula (2011-2016) and then at Copley High School in Akron (2016-2019).
+She has been a high school counselor for 11 years and is excited to be back in Ashtabula as part of the Warrior family.

 School Counseling Department Secretary